docker/docs/docs/ways/community.md

 *  <a href="http://stackoverflow.com/search?tab=newest&q=docker"
 target="_blank">StackOverflow</a>

-You can also check the <a href="http://goo.gl/Kv8EdU" target="_blank">list of open user questions</a> on the Docker Engine project.
+You can also check the <a href="https://github.com/docker/docker/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Fquestion+-label%3Astatus%2Fclaimed+-label%3Astatus%2Fassigned+no%3Aassignee" target="_blank">list of open user questions</a> on the Docker project.

 ## Docker contributors